 Yes!
-Up to two days ahead of time, you can make the recipe through the chilling and pressing stage.
+Up to three days ahead of time.
+You can make the recipe through the chilling and compressing stage.
 This will leave only the sautéing to do the day you want to serve it.

-I hope you enjoy this Potato Pavé with Rosemary as much as I do.
+I hope you enjoy love this recipe as much as I do!

 More delectable potato recipes:

 - 1 cup buttermilk

 - ¼ cup heavy cream